-The Board of Directors of the College of Opticians will review the Standards of Practice and Practice Guidelines every five years or more frequently as required.
+The Council of the College of Opticians will review the Standards of Practice and Practice Guidelines every five years or more frequently as required.

-The Standards of Practice and Practice Guidelines were last amended by the Board on December 7, 2020.
+The Standards of Practice and Practice Guidelines were last amended by Council on December 3, 2019.